 View on Amazon

-53" diameter covers a huge area under the high chair.
-Waterproof, BPA-free, and rolls up for storage.
-Just shake the crumbs outside and wipe it down--no more vacuuming after every meal.
+53 inches across, which covers a serious area under the high chair.
+Waterproof, BPA-free, and rolls up for storage when you're done.
+Shake the crumbs outside and wipe it down -- no vacuuming needed after every meal.

 View on Amazon